 1. Accept the Reality

 You need to accept that EMP could wipe out our grid at any second.
-But, don’t let the threat scare you.
-Rather, you should let it propel you into action so you are prepared if it does occur.
+But don’t let the threat scare you.
+Instead, you should let it propel you into action so you are prepared if it does occur.

 2. Learn What Will Be Affected